Winter Pet Care Essentials

 Warm and Cosy Beds

 Who doesn't love curling up in a cushy bed when it's cold out?
-Blankets and plush beds are a wonderful idea for all - dogs, cats and even small animals - but you could also consider an elevated or bolster bed, a cosy igloo (these are particularly great for cats!) or even a heated bed.
+Blankets and plush beds are a wonderful idea for all - dogs, cats and even small animals - but you could also consider an elevated or bolster bed or even a cosy igloo (these are particularly great for cats!).

 Never underestimate how much your pet can feel the cold.
 Outdoor pets and working dogs may seem tough, but they can truly feel the chill (just like us!).
 If you can't keep your pet indoors at night, always provide a kennel and consider a heated mat for keeping the inside warm.